getfexr/website/developers/core/index.md

 ---
 sidebar_position: 0
-title: Get Started with wallet
+title: Own your keys with Fexr
 description: Get started with Fexr wallet
-keywords: [Fexr, wallet, web, mobile, blockchain, login, cryptographically, secure, platform]
+keywords: [Fexr, wallet, web, mobile, blockchain, login, cryptographically, secure, platform, key-management, private-keys, secure-keys, biometric]
 ---

 Setting up your own Fexr wallet with selected blockchain networks is easy.
 You can use the Fexr wallet on your mobile device to create and manage secret keys associated with your blockchain address.